CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## JOINT AND SEVERAL PROMISORS AND PROMISEES

->Maybe this should be positionned more "upstream" in the computational codification body of Contract Law, since these are structural premises for the important "roles" of promisors and promisees.
-The structure of promisors and promises is an important parameter to integrate in the overall approach of Performance in AAS-human interactions, in an AAS context, under AALE process.
+>Maybe this should be positionned more "upstream" in the computational codification body of Contract Law, since these are structural premises for the important _**"roles" of promisors and promisees.
+The structure of promisors and promises looks like an important parameter to integrate in the overall approach of Performance in AAS-human interactions, in an AAS context, under AALE process.**_

 ### § 288.
 Promises of the Same Performance